Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** 10 minutes

 A flickering flame appears in your hand.
 The flame remains there for the duration and harms neither you nor your equipment.
 The flame sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
-The spell ends if you dismiss it as an action or if you cast it again.
+The spell ends if you dismiss it as an :rsc-action: **Action** or if you cast it again.

 You can also attack with the flame, although doing so ends the spell.
-When you cast this spell, or as an action on a later turn, you can hurl the flame at a creature within 30 feet of you.
+When you cast this spell, or as an :rsc-action: **Action** on a later turn, you can hurl the flame at a creature within 30 feet of you.
 Make a ranged spell attack.
 On a hit, the target takes 1d8 fire damage.

 This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).